 Sting: "I conjured up symbols of pain and related them to my soul.
 A black spot on the sun struck me as being a very painful image."

-This was a tough song to record.
-Sting didn't accept most of the suggestions from Andy Summers
+album on the Caribbean Island of Monserrat.
+This was a tough song to record, and the sessions were a bit contentious, as Sting didn't accept most of the suggestions from Andy Summers

 Weird Al Yankovic recorded a parody of this song called "King of Suede."
-It's about a guy who is really good at selling suede. (thanks, Cliff - Burkesville, KY)
+It's about a guy who is really good at selling suede.